 👉 Internally this results in every member of our team having access to all possible information, for daily projects but also about the longer term strategy and goals of the company.
 The agenda of our weekly core management team meetings, as well as the reports of these meetings, are openly available for every team member.

+Everyone in the company is aligned on the goals.
 So everybody always knows exactly what to do.

 👉 Externally it allows us to live up to another of our core values: lead in the open.

-We operate in the world of banking 💰and data 📊.
-Worlds that are often obscure and that typically communicate the important stuff through endless pages of tiny letters that almost require a law degree to understand.
-We absolutely disagree with this and take initiative to being the change we want to see.
 When people receive information from us and interact with us we do it in an open, understandable and honest way.
 We build trust through transparency, communicate clearly and don’t hide behind ambiguity.
 We are here to lead and we will do so openly and publicly.
 Always.

 Spread a little joy